curityio/curity-operational-training/utils/console-client/README.md

 ### Exchange an Access Token

+If you use the configuration from the token issuance course you can run a token exchange flow.\
 You can run a login and then exchange the original access token with the following command.\
-The then acts as an API and uses token exchange to downscope the access token.\
+The client then acts as an API and uses token exchange to downscope the access token.\
 The exchanged access token maintains the user identity but no longer contains custom claims.

 ```bash